Saving Throws and Resistances

 or 'mr' for short),

-and it represents spells ability to affect you.
-Equipment that gives you
+and it represents a spell's ability to affect you.
+Note that there is no

 Magic resistance works against a huge number of spells.
 There are a number